 UPDATE: This mural is now almost completely hidden by Azafran Park.

-Located on the south wall of A Plus Tire at 2185 Nolenseville Pike (not the one at 1936 Nolenseville).
+Located on the south wall of A Plus Tire at 2185 Nolensville Pike (not the one at 1936 Nolensville).
 Best viewed by driving around to the back of Casa Azafrán next door and walking through the gap in the fence.